I am an archeologist, amateur aerialist, reader, writer, cyclist.

 I look and live much younger than my biological age.
-I am very responsible, but also goofy, awkward (favorite word ever,) and have a healthy inner child.
-I have a freakishly fast metabolism that requires me to eat large amounts of fried food and ice cream just to maintain my weight.
-I eat like a five year old.
+I am very responsible, but also goofy, shy, awkward (favorite word ever,) and have a healthy inner child.

 When I win the lottery, I am going to hire Tim Burton to design a house with crooked architecture, secret passageways, and hallways that go nowhere.